Making a legacy cloud-native, the Skyloud testimonials

 Some of our customers are still hosted by Outscale as Outscale was historically used alongside AWS for our dedicated hosting offer.
 Today, this multi-cloud strategy allows us to rely on each provider to outsource backups from one to the other - backups made on Outscale are outsourced to Scaleway and vice versa.
 This operation allows us to have a healthy backup management 100% based on French hosting.

-We used AWS ec2 for our application instances, RDS for databases, S3 for storing our files and a load balancer to distribute the load on the different ec2 instances.
+We used AWS ec2 for our application instances, RDS for databases, Amazon S3 for storing our files and a load balancer to distribute the load on the different ec2 instances.

 Being a data vault, we host both passwords and files.
-We store our files on S3 and our passwords on a Mariadb database.
+We store our files on Amazon S3 and our passwords on a Mariadb database.

-The data migration was done via Rclone from S3 to Object Storage.
+The data migration was done via Rclone from Amazon S3 to Object Storage.
 We had planned our migration via Rclone ahead of time, so that most of the files could be transferred immediately.
 On migration day, the Rclone only had to sync the latest changes and the migration took no more than an hour.

 Rclone is a command-line tool that allows you to copy/synchronize data stored in objects such as Amazon S3 at AWS and Object Storage at Scaleway.
-It is a sort of Swiss army knife that allowed us to directly communicate between S3 and Object Storage without going through a transition server.
+It is a sort of Swiss army knife that allowed us to directly communicate between Amazon S3 and Object Storage without going through a transition server.

 The database migration required more preparation because Scaleway’s Database service does not offer Mariadb.
 So we decided to take advantage of Kosmos to deploy a Mariadb Galera cluster.